Infinite-Chess/infinitechess.org/docs/NAVIGATING.md

 This guide gives you several pointers on how to navigate the project.
 The entire source code of the project is located in [src](../src/).

 It is assumed you have already gone through the [Setup](./SETUP.md) process.
-Whenever you run `nodemon`, [build.mjs](../build.mjs) automatically deploys and minifies all assets of the project from [src](../src/) to the newly created folder, `dist`, and an infinite chess server at `https://localhost:3443` is launched.
+Whenever you run `nodemon`, [build.mjs](../build.mjs) automatically deploys and minifies all clientside assets of the project from [src](../src/) to the newly created folder, `dist`, and an infinite chess server at `https://localhost:3443` is launched.

 ## Server ##